Our ERISA Lawyers Answer Your Questions

 Assuming the jurisdiction permits it, cases that permit bad faith recovery and punitive damages result from individual policies or those excluded from ERISA, such as governmental or church plans.

 Yes, short-term benefits, like long-term benefits, can be administratively appealed, and if the appeal is denied, you can sue.
 However, some short-term benefits are not governed by ERISA but rather are wage continuation or contractual promises made by your employer.
 Those benefits may be controlled by State Law, not ERISA.
 If this is the case, the case may still be appealable and you may be able to sue.
 Therefore, it is critical to use the offices of a qualified ERISA lawyer to identify the character of your short-term benefits.

 Most policies require that you receive appropriate care and treatment.
 It’s important that you have a physician familiar with treating your disabling condition and, if the illness requires it, specialized knowledge of the condition involved.
-In regards to frequency, you should see your doctor as often as he or she requires but generally no less than once every three months.
+In regard to frequency, you should see your doctor as often as he or she requires but generally no less than once every three months.

 No, once your benefits have been denied or terminated, payments are terminated.

 That is determined by the policy or plan, but most policies or plans provide that a claimant will be paid until age 65 or their normal Social Security retirement age.
 However, benefits can be terminated at any time.
 That is why it’s so important to have access to an ERISA attorney even while you’re receiving benefits.
 A seasoned lawyer can advise you about your rights and the steps you should take to remain on claim.